Never Ending Kashmir Dispute

 The world we live in today, if you were to ask for a commentary or analysis or opinion on the Kashmir problem, there is one argument that will garner unanimous agreement across the South Asian subcontinent (and even from foreign affairs experts around the globe and self-styled experts on Kashmir from the western media) – that the history of the Kashmir problem starts with 1947.

-The expanse and the magnitude of this myopia is disconcerting!
+The expanse and the magnitude of this myopia are disconcerting!

 The seeds of the Kashmir problem were sown centuries before 1947 came into being.
 1947 simply triggered what could be the beginning of the end for this most disturbing and perennially lingering episode in the history of the Indian civilization.